sebasmonia/tfsmacs/README.md

 One advantage of using this tool is that we can keep a process open which seems to be much faster than calling the command each time, _except on the first call_.

+A second advantage is that the client is written in Java, so it's multi-platform.

 Retrieving file contents for diffs is synchronous, so those operations will block Emacs.
 Alternatives are being evaluated, and suggestions are welcomed.